 No-Fault Medical Payments to Others Explained

 This portion of the policy is intended to help guests directly with paying for medical treatment related to an injury suffered on the policyholder’s property, regardless of whether the injured guest could or would attempt to blame the policyholder or file a lawsuit against them.
-If the injury was not the policyholder’s fault, or the injured party has no desire or intention to file a lawsuit, a different kind of claim—this claim for no-fault medical payments—can be filed directly with the insurance company, and in all likelihood, the necessary financial assistance will be provided for medical payments up to the policy limit, which is often between $1,000 and $5,000.
+If the injury is not the policyholder’s fault, or the injured party has no desire or intention to file a lawsuit, a different kind of claim—one for no-fault medical payments—can be filed directly with the insurance company.
+And in all likelihood, the necessary financial assistance will be provided for medical payments up to the policy limit, which is often between $1,000 and $5,000.

 This coverage may be helpful and convenient for something like a cut finger that requires a single, inexpensive visit to an urgent care or emergency room.
-The coverage is available only for injured parties who are not named in, or covered by, the renters insurance policy.
-Again, injuries to those insured by the policy must use their health insurance to cover injuries to themselves.
+The coverage is available only for injured parties who are not named in, or covered by, the insurance policy.
+Again, injuries to those insured by the policy must use their health insurance to cover their own injuries.

 4. Additional Living Expenses

 The final major protection of any standard renters insurance policy is financial assistance for living expenses when the insured residence is uninhabitable.
-While typically not the primary draw to renters insurance, additional living expenses coverage can be a useful feature when being displaced costs more money than the renter is used to paying for typical living expenses.
+While typically not the primary draw to these policies, additional living expenses coverage can be useful when being displaced is a financial burden.

 Additional Living Expenses Explained